Introduction to IDA Pro

 3) Dis-assembly window is the primary window showing the assembly level code of executable under analysis.
 This window is available in graph mode (as shown above in figure) and text mode.
 Graph mode view represents program control flow.
 In graph mode, the execution code is broke into blocks of functions with color arrows showing control flow between the function blocks.
 If the arrow is red, a conditional jump is not taken.
 If it is green, then a jump is taken; if the color is blue, an unconditional jump is taken.

 IDA Pro is primarily a multi-platform, multi-processor disassembler that translates machine executable code into assembly language source code for the purpose of debugging and reverse engineering.
 On various platforms, people are using it as a local or as a remote debugger.
-Moreover the development of Plug-ins can occur, which support a variety of executable formats for different processors and operating systems.
+Moreover, the development of Plug-ins can occur, which support a variety of executable formats for different processors and operating systems, ensuring seamless integration and performance across platforms with the expertise of a ReactJS development company.

 Here is the screenshot of the IDA Pro Desktop: